-During the financial year 2010/2011, the committee formally met four times.
-At each formal meeting the committee receives a report on the investment performance of the fund for the previous three months plus related information, an update on the committee business plan (including the committee workplan) and an update on the budget and membership statistics of the fund.
-At two meetings each year the committee receive a report covering the voting activity at company meetings.
+During the financial year 2011/2012, the committee formally met five times.
+At four of these meetings (quarterly) the committee received a report on the investment performance of the fund for the previous quarter and any related information, an update on the committee business plan and workplan and an update on the budget and membership statistics of the fund.
+They also receive an update on the status of all outstanding matters relating to the employer bodies within the fund.
+At two meetings every year the committee receive a report covering the voting activity at company meetings for the previous six months.
 Every September, the committee receive the report from the external auditor and the auditor's opinion on the accounts of the fund, a report from the WM Company on the investment returns for the previous financial year and an update on the funding position from the fund's actuary.

-During 2010/2011 the committee also carried out a number of one-off reviews.
-The committee reviewed and revised the Statement of Investment Principles, Governance Compliance Statement and Pensions Committee Training Policies to ensure they continue to reflect the underlying practices of the fund and best practice.
-The committee also approved a statement under the Financial Reporting Council's Stewardship Code, which is a set of best practice principles that are intended to frame both shareholder engagement with companies, and the disclosure of such activity.

-The committee investigated the benefits and costs of a number of possible service enhancements for the benefits administration of the fund and will be looking to take these forward over the next one to two years.
-During the year, as part of an ongoing programme, the committee formally reviewed a number of the external fund managers.
-Committee decided to continue with all of those managers reviewed for at least a further year with the exception of the Record active currency program, which was suspended in June 2010.
+The committee also carried out a number of one-off reviews during the year.
+The committee reviewed and revised the Statement of Investment Principles, Governance Policy Statement, Governance Compliance Statement and Scheme of Delegation to ensure they continue to reflect the underlying practices of the fund and best practice.
+During the year, as part of an ongoing programme, the committee formally reviewed a number of the external fund managers, and decided to continue with those managers for the time being with the exception of the J.P.
+Morgan's US equity mandate and both of Record's currency mandates, the active having been suspended in June 2010.
+All of these mandates ended in December 2011.
 For the remaining managers committee agreed to review the managers again in the future.

 As well as the formal meetings the committee have, they also meet with external fund managers.
-During the year, the committee has met with Standard Life, JP Morgan, Record, UBS, and Pioneer.
 The committee also attend the annual meeting for employers every September, where they are available to answer any questions.